JustinVerstijnen/JVWebTools/README.md

-# SWA Tools to Azure
+# JVWebTools

+This repository is a combined repository of multiple standalone tools to host them on a single Github Pages instance.